I’m feeling a little sad today.

 By movie three this blanding out is maxing to the extreme.

 The sex scenes are now completely unrealistic.

 Vanilla MARRIED bondage at that!

-This thing is a HUGE indicator of the state of relationships today.
+This Fifty Shade of Grey thing is a huge indicator of the state of relationships today.

 As a Christian I WANT to be aware of this.

-I know part of the reason this priest friend reacted as he did, is he holds to long term traditional VIEWS of the church about the inherent WRONGNESS of sexuality outside marriage.
+I know part of the reason this priest friend reacted as he did, is he holds to the long term traditional view of the church about the inherent wrongness of sexuality outside marriage.
 As I told you recently I don’t share those views and believe they are mistaken and unbiblical as well.

 How about you?
 Time to take a step toward true healing instead of watching fiction that doesn’t have a clue what it’s talking about?